arendjr/PlainText/README.md

 ### Running ###

  * Set the PT_DATA_DIR environment variable to point to the data/ directory.
+ * If you want to enable logging, set the PT_LOG_DIR variable to the directory where you want your logs to be stored.
  * Run your compiled PlainText executable.

 Playing the game